 account module type

-allows to lock out users which did not login recently enough.
+allows one to lock out users who did not login recently enough.

 session module type is provided for displaying